-The September meeting of St Breward Parish Council will be held at the Memorial Hall on Tuesday 4th September, beginning at 7pm.
-Members of the public may speak just prior to the start of the meeting.
+The next meeting of St Breward Parish Council will be on Monday 4th March – not on the usual day of Tuesday – and will be held at the Memorial Hall, beginning at 7pm as usual.
+Members of the public may speak to the meeting just prior to the start on items on the Agenda; any other matters will be carried forward to the April meeting.

 To view the Agenda, please click here.